StefanoMartella/DSL4GaR/docs/getting-started/installation.md

 # Installation

-DSLGa is essentially a maven dependency.
+DSL4GaR is essentially a maven dependency.

 :::info Maven repository
 The package is not available through maven repository yet.